Pelmeni in mushroom sauce (recipe below).

 2. ADD the beef broth and cook over medium heat until the liquid is slightly reduced.
 Add the heavy cream and season with salt and pepper.
 Cook for 2-3 minutes until the sauce is combined.

-3. BRING a large pot of water to boil and add a pinch of salt.
+3. BRING a large pot of water to a boil and add a pinch of salt.
 Carefully add Popkoff’s Beef Pelmeni and cook for 5 minutes until cooked through.
 Drain and reserve.

-4. MIX in sour cream and chopped parsley into mushroom stroganoff, portion dumplings onto plates and top with sauce, optional toppings and dill garnish.
+4. MIX in sour cream and chopped parsley into mushroom stroganoff, portion dumplings onto plates, and top with sauce, optional toppings, and dill garnish.